This article explains what Machiavellianism is, and teaches you how to become more Machiavellian.

 And they speculate that “it’s probably possible”.

-Strong of first-hand experience, this website answers that it’s most likely possible to become more Machiavellian.
+Strong of first-hand experience, we answer that it’s most likely possible to become more Machiavellian.

-The evidence comes from the people who have learned, used, and achieved goals with Machiavellian strategies and mindsets.
+The evidence comes from the people who have learned, used, and achieved goals with Machiavellian strategies and mindsets they have learned.

 The next question:

 Can a high-Mach become more like a low-Mach?